September 15, 2025

 • Your bank: Some banks don't support same-day ACH payments

-ACH check fees
+ACH fees

 • Your bank’s policies